elementor/elementor-developers-docs/src/managers/registering-finder-categories.md

 add_action( 'elementor/finder/categories/init', 'register_new_finder_categories' );
 ```

-We hook to the `elementor/finder/categories/init` action hook that holds `$categories_manager` parameter and pass a callback function that imports the new finder files and then registers them with the finder categories manager.
+This hooks to the `elementor/finder/categories/init` action hook holding the `$categories_manager` parameter, passing a callback function that imports the new finder files and registers them with the finder categories manager.

 ## New Registration Method

-As of Elementor 3.5, developers should use the new way to register finder categories:
+As of Elementor 3.5, developers should use the following code:

 ```php
 /**